configcat/docs/website/docs/targeting/user-object.md

 ## Anatomy of the User Object

-The data that could and should be passed to the User Object.
+The data that can be stored in the User Object:

 | Attribute  | Description                                                                                                                                                              |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |